awsdocs/amazon-application-discovery-user-guide/doc_source/discovered_servers.md

    To request a new export, choose **Export server details**\.

-1. In the **Export server details** window, provide the starting date and time and ending date and time in the format indicated\.
-Note that the time period cannot be greater than 72 hours, and it cannot be in the future\.
+1. In the **Export server details** window, the “From date/time” field will be pre\-populated with the current date and time and data will be generated for the next 72 hours\.

 1. Choose **Export** to start the job\.
 The initial status will be **In\-progress**; to update the status, click the refresh icon in the **Exports** section heading\.